The Complete(Almost) Guide To Manaslu Circuit Trek

 - Part of The Great Himalaya Trail

-- Possibility of adding on side trips such as Tsum Valley, Manaslu Base Camp or to the Tibet Border.
+- The possibility of adding on side trips such as Tsum Valley, Manaslu Base Camp or to the Tibet Border.
 Also, one can continue on to do further treks in Annapurna.

 - The trailhead can be reached with a vehicle from Kathmandu, avoiding the need for domestic flights.